-- R4 This resistors pulls the base of Q1 up to Vbatt.
-Coupled with Q1 and C7 it is part of the 5V regulator that supplies the working power to the AME9003.
-When the PNP pin is turned off the base of Q1 is pulled high through R4, turning off Q1 and allowing the voltage at the VDD node (VSUPPLY) to decay towards zero. - Q1 This common PNP transistor (2n3906 is adequate) forms part of the 5V linear regulator which supplies power to most of the AME9003. - R6 This resistor, together with adjustable resistor R20, form a resistor divider that divides the regulated 5V down to some lower voltage.
+R4 - This resistors pulls the base of Q1 up to Vbatt.
+Coupled with Q1 and C7 it is part of the 5V regulator that supplies the working power to the AME9002.
+When the PNP pin is turned off the base of Q1 is pulled high through R4, turning off Q1 and allowing the voltage at the VDD node (VSUPPLY) to decay towards zero.

+Q1 - This common PNP transistor (2n3906 is adequate) forms part of the 5V linear regulator which supplies power to most of the AME9002.

+R6 - This resistor, together with adjustable resistor R20, form a resistor divider that divides the regulated 5V down to some lower voltage.
 That lower voltage is used to drive the BRIGHT pin which, in turn, determines the duty cycle of the the dimming cycles and therefore the brightness of the lamps.
-If the user is driving the BRIGHT pin with his/her own voltage source then R6 and R20 are not necessary. - C6 This capacitor bypasses the BRIGHT pin.
-A noisy BRIGHT pin can cause unwanted flicker. - R20 see description of R6 - C14 Note that the 9003 has a "soft finish" as well as a "soft start" feature.
-This capacitor sets the slope of the soft-start (soft-finish) ramp on pin SSV.
+If the user is driving the BRIGHT pin with his/her own voltage source then R6 and R20 are not necessary.

+C6 - This capacitor bypasses the BRIGHT pin.
+A noisy BRIGHT pin can cause unwanted flicker.

+R20 - see description of R6

+C14 - This capacitor sets the slope of the soft-start ramp on pin SSV.
 The voltage at SSV limits the duty cycle of the Q2 gate drive signal available at pin OUTA.
 The voltage at the COMP node is internally clamped to the SSV node.
-Therefore the C14 cap limits how fast SSV, and hence, COMP can increase (and decrease).
-Limiting COMP sincrease (decrease) will limit the rate of increase (or decrease) of the switching duty cycle thereby creating a "soft start (soft finish)" effect.
-The charging/discharging current out of SSV is approximately 10uA so the rate of change of the SSV voltage is:
+Therefore the C14 cap limits how fast SSV, and hence, COMP can increase.
+Limiting COMP's increase will limit the increase of the switching duty cycle thereby creating a "soft start" effect.
+The charging current out of SSV is approximately 20uA so the rate of change of the SSV voltage is:

-SSV(Volts/sec) = (10e-6amps) / C14
+SSV(Volts/sec) = (20e-6amps) / C14